 Whether you trade an index CFD or a commodity CFD from ThinkMarkets, you will place your trades on the same platform where you execute Forex trades.
 It's easy to move between the Forex market and different CFD markets and quickly enter and exit trades with precision, accuracy, and speed.

 What are the Benefits of CFDs?

-One of the main benefits to trading CFDs is that you use leverage up to 100:1 to initiate a CFD trade with lower initial capital.
+One of the main benefits to trading CFDs is that you use leverage to initiate a CFD trade with lower initial capital.
 This allows traders to gain a larger exposure to the movement of the CFD for a comparatively small cost of only the transaction spread.
 Although leverage can amplify a profit, it can also amplify losses, so proper risk management strategies should be followed when trading CFDs on margin.
 CFDs also present an opportunity to trade in both bullish and bearish markets and there are no commissions and no financing charges with ThinkMarkets.
 Trade all products from one account and fully capitalize on multiple trading opportunities from ThinkMarkets.